Fourteen Points: The Revolution of 1919

-Likewise, the promise of national self-determination in the 14 points led to a group of Egyptian politicians led by Saad Zaghloul to decide to go to the Paris peace conference to ask Wilson and Clemenceau to pressure Lloyd George to end the British occupation of Egypt, which had begun in 1882.
-On March 8, 1919, Zaghloul and the rest of Egyptian politicians planning to go to Paris were arrested by the British military police and deported to Malta as "trouble-makers".
+Likewise, the promise of national self-determination in the 14 points led to a group of Egyptian politicians led by Saad Zaghloul, to decide to go to the Paris peace conference to ask Wilson and Clemenceau to pressure Lloyd George to end the British occupation of Egypt, which had begun in 1882.
+But on March 8, 1919, Zaghloul and his group were arrested by the British military police and deported to Malta as "trouble-makers".
 The arrests set off what Egyptians call the Revolution of 1919 as a series of massive demonstrations broke out all over Egypt with the demands being made that Egypt's independence be restored and all British forces should leave Egypt immediately.
 The Revolution of 1919 did not force the British to leave, but was a seminal moment in the emergence of a sense of Egyptian nationalism.
 In 1922, in an attempt to end the protests, the British granted independence to Egypt, but continued the occupation.